SmartAdvisorOnline

 Why does Netflix show a proxy error even with a premium VPN?

 Usually because a specific server range is flagged or your setup leaks inconsistent signals such as cookies, DNS, or IPv6.
+Switching servers within the same country and clearing Netflix data often helps more than changing countries.

 Is WireGuard better for Netflix 4K?

-Do I need a dedicated IP?
+Do I need a dedicated IP for Netflix?

 Not always.
 Most people only need a cleaner server in the correct country plus a consistent setup.
+A dedicated IP helps mainly when you travel frequently and need household verification to stay stable, or when your provider's shared pool in a given country is heavily flagged.

 Fix Netflix proxy errors (M7111) in 2026